harish-shivaram/shilly-jekyll/_art/hiroshige.md

     height: 1500
 ---

-Utagawa Hiroshige was a leading exponent of _ukiyo-e_ - 'Pictures of the floating world' during the last half century of its existence as a Japaense art form.
+Utagawa Hiroshige was a leading exponent of _ukiyo-e_ &mdash; 'Pictures of the floating world' during the last half century of its existence as a Japaense art form.
 Ukiyo-e originated in the late seventeenth century, dedicated to the pursuit of pleasure in everyday urban life and based on popular idols taken from the